Epic Hikes in Norway

 Norway is a hiker’s paradise.
 There are hundreds of hiking trails all over the country.
-Whenever you see a red “T” etched on a rock or a tree, or stacks of stones and rocks, that’s queue for Walk This Way!
+Whenever you see a red “T” etched on a rock or a tree, or stacks of stones and rocks, that’s a queue for Walk This Way!
 (Aerosmith was here).
-You can hike alongside fjords, magnificent summit mountains, hike on accessible trails right from a city center, and even go on a guided hike on a glacier.
+The best hikes in Norway go alongside fjords, magnificent summit mountains, hike on accessible trails right from a city center, and even go on a guided hike on a glacier.

 You don’t have to be an athlete to go hiking in Norway’s trails.
 There are many places where you can find short and natural paths, like the Aksla hill in Alesund, that’s well suited for families and small children.
 But there are also tricky trails that might challenge even the most seasoned adventurers.

 The ideal time to go hiking is from May to September when the weather is mild and warm.
 You can also trek and explore in the winter when the surface is covered in snow, making the landscapes surreal.
 Although, it requires heavier winter gear.
 For all seasons, you should always carry layers of clothing and proper hiking boots.
 The weather can change drastically in the wilderness, and you don’t want to get caught unprepared miles away from the closest shelter.

 As far as shelter goes, there are many hiking cabins available for public use in Norway.
 The cabins are found nearly everywhere there are hiking trails, especially in the mountains.
 Some might require a small fee for using the cabin (maintenance cost).
 Some cabins have a kitchen where you can cook and even a section for storage.
 You can book these cabins in advance at Hiking Club of Norway.